markbaker-teamitg/frontend-code-test/README.md

 We have a high focus on attention to details in code

 * The formatting of the codebase should be consistent and written in a modular approach
+* The solution should be structured appropriately for enterprise scale development
+* We expect the data from the two API calls to be retrieved and merged efficiently using appropriate RxJS operators
 * We expect the codebase to be written using ES6+ and libraries kept to a minimum
-* We expect the code to be written with unit testing & performance in mind
+* We expect the code to be written with performance in mind
+* We expect you to create an appropriate level of automated test coverage
+* We expect to see a best practice approach to error handling
 * We prefer native Browser Api over JS libraries
 * Mobile-first development approach using min-width media queries
 * Solution should be accessible and meet WCAG 2.1